open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

   big-endian byte order
 - `round(float f)`: is a function that rounds `f` to the nearest integer

-Note that the effective sampling rate is the number closest to `rate` than can be expressed as a multiple of `2^-precision`.
+Note that the effective sampling rate is the number closest to `rate` that can be expressed as a multiple of `2^-precision`.
 As a consequence, it's not possible to set arbitrarily low sampling rates, even on platforms that support arbitrary-precision arithmetic.

-A `ProbabilitySampler` with rate `0.0` MUST NOT choose to sample any traces, even if the leftmost precision-many bits of trace ID are all `0`.
-Similarly, a `ProbabilitySampler` with rate `1.0` MUST choose to sample all traces, even if the leftmost precision-many bits of trace ID trace ID are all `1`.
+A `ProbabilitySampler` with rate `0.0` MUST NOT choose to sample any traces, even if the leftmost precision-many bits of the trace ID are all `0`.
+Similarly, a `ProbabilitySampler` with rate `1.0` MUST choose to sample all traces, even if the leftmost precision-many bits of the trace ID trace ID are all `1`.

 **Example:**

-Consider a ProbabilitySampler with rate `.25` and 16 bit precision.
+Consider a `ProbabilitySampler` with rate `.25` and 16 bit precision.

 First, find the lowest truncated trace ID that will not be sampled.
 This number represents the 25th percentile of the range of possible values: